viktor-ferenczi/toolbar-manager/README.md

 Separating multiple search patterns by space is not supported, currently.

-The `BACKSLASH` (or `PIPE`) key opens the quick block search menu with an empty search box.

-Triggering quick block search works only with the English A-Z letters for now.

-There is no way to remap the above key combinations.

 ### Planned features
-- Configuration dialog for changing keys and other features
 - Restricting the load/merge operations to certain toolbar pages
 - Multiplying the available toolbar pages using new hotkeys and saved toolbars
 - Moving and swapping toolbar items using mouse drag&drop